spider-themes/eazydocs/readme.txt

 == Changelog ==

-= v2.3.9 (28 December 2023) =
+= v2.3.9 (29 December 2023) =
-Fixed: Resolved the issue with the show more button in Single Doc elementor widget preset 4.
+Fixed: Resolved the issue with the show more button in Single Doc elementor widget preset 4
-Fixed: The problem with Analytics views.
+Fixed: The problem with Analytics views
-Tweaked: Added an option in the settings for dynamic popular keywords in the doc search form.
+Tweaked: Added an option in the settings for dynamic popular keywords in the doc search form
+Tweaked: Notification dropdown box design improved
-New: Users can now delete their own documents.
+New: Users can now delete their own documents

 = v2.3.8 (25 December 2023) =
 Fixed: In some cases, the doc creation was not working